Big Sur Camping: Finding the Magic of Big Sur

 Sanitation and rubbish issues are a big problem on the Nacimiento-Ferguson Road.
 With zero facilities on offer, it is not a surprise that campers here have made a mess of things.

-After the Big Sur mudslides in 2017 that forced road closures further south on the PCH, camping was made illegal on the Nacimiento-Ferguson Road.
+After the Big Sur mudslides in 2017 that forced road closures further south on Highway 1, camping was made illegal along Nacimiento-Ferguson Road.

-The official word from the Forest Service was that the camping along the road is forbidden until August 9th, 2019.
-Click here for more information about the camping ban.
+The official word from the Forest Service was that the camping along the road is forbidden until August 19th, 2020.

 Here is what the Forest Service said in their statement: “A violation of these prohibitions is punishable by a fine of not more than $5,000 for an individual or $10,000 for an organization or imprisonment for not more than six months or both.”

 Note: The Forest Service order says you can’t camp within 300 feet of the road.
 So, if you park and walk into the bush more than 300 feet, in theory, this is allowed.

 Camp at your own risk.
 If you do camp I think it best to depart the campsite at first light.

 The Plaskett Ridge Road located in southern Big Sur is great for those with a 4×4 vehicle.
 This pot-holed track follows a backcountry route into the Big Sur interior.
 The best places for Plaskett Ridge Road camping is found towards the top of the hill where it flattens out and opens up to grassy meadows and hillsides.